AbdKousara/crwn-clothing/README.md

 # CRWN Clothing - React E-commerce Project

-This is a React e-commerce project called CRWN Clothing, which provides an online shopping platform for users to purchase clothing items.
-This project was developed as part of a Udemy course called Complete React Developer in 2023 (w/ Redux, Hooks, GraphQL), but it can also be used as a standalone project.
+This is a React e-commerce project called CRWN Clothing, which provides an online shopping platform for users to purchase clothing items. 🛍 🤑

 ### Features